alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

-In this post I will touch a slightly different topic to the other few published in a series.
+In this post, I will touch a slightly different topic to the other few published in a series.
 The topic is a security or, to be more precise, the management of secrets like passwords and keys.

 The pipeline created <a href="/2019/adfv2-rest-api-part3-mapping-pagination">previously</a> finally works.
 It ingests data from a third-party REST source and stores it in a data lake.
 However, to be authorized by REST the client id and client secret stored in a web activity configuration as a plain text.

 The solution will be improved and become more secure by adding the Azure Key Vault to the scene.
 This service can be used to securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.

-Also, this post will cover a security of inputs and outputs in activities.
+Also, this post will cover the security of inputs and outputs in activities.

 #### Prerequisites

  1. An instance of an Azure Key Vault
- 2. REST API as data source.
+ 2. REST API as a data source.
 I use Exact Online SaaS service in this post as an example
  3. Azure Storage account.
 For instance, Azure Data Lake gen2

 ### Migrating a sensitive data to a Key Vault

-I will not touch within this post a creation of a new instance of a Key Vault.
-This strainghtforward process is well ilustrated by a Microsoft’s: <a href="https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal" target="_blank">Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal</a>.
+I will not touch within this post creation of a new instance of a Key Vault.
+This straightforward process is well illustrated by Microsoft’s: <a href="https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal" target="_blank">Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal</a>.

-Therefore, stepping directly into a creation of the secret and migration of a sensitive data from a pipeline into it
+Therefore, stepping directly into a creation of the secret and migration of sensitive data from a pipeline into it

 #### Step 1.
 Create an Azure Key Vault Secret

  1. Open an existing Login activity and copy the entire string from a Body field into a clipboard
  2. Open a Key Vault service page in Azure Portal
  3. Click on link “Secrets” which can be found on a  left pane in a section “Settings”.
- 4. In a form “Create secret” fill following fields:
+ 4. In the form “Create secret” fill the following fields:
      -	Upload options: Manual
      -	Name: KV-EOL-REFRESH-TOKEN
-     -	Value: Paste a copied previusly in a step 1 string
+     -	Value: Paste a copied previously in a step 1 string
  5. Click on “Create”

  <img src="/assets/images/posts/adf-rest-p4/step1-1.png" alt="Step 1-1" />